Half Moon Bay, California: Climate

 Half Moon Bay usually has mild weather throughout the year.
 Under the Köppen climate classification, it has a warm-summer Mediterranean climate (Köppen Csb).
 Hot weather is rare; the average annual days with highs of 90 °F or higher is only 0.4 days.
 Cold weather is also rare with an annual average of 2.5 days with lows of 32 °F or lower.
 Typical of Northern California, most of the rain falls from November to April.
 The normal annual precipitation is 26.2 in.
 Snowfall along the coast in Half Moon Bay has never been measurable; however, snow flurries were observed on December 12, 1972, February 5, 1976, and February 23, 2023.
 There is often fog and overcast during the night and morning hours, usually clearing offshore during the afternoon.
 Persistent sea breezes help to moderate the climate along the coast; farther from the ocean, in places such as Pilarcitos Creek, days are often warmer and nights cooler than on the coast.
 For the 37th parallel north, the mild summer temperatures of Half Moon Bay are unmatched across the board.
 Relatively nearby inland cities see significantly warmer temperatures at the same time.
 Despite the low latitude and strong maritime influence, nights remain very cool, even in the summer.

 January is the coolest month with an average high of 58.4 °F and an average low of 42.9 °F. September is the warmest month with an average high of 66.8 °F and an average low of 51.2 °F.

 The most rainfall recorded in Half Moon Bay in one month was 15.70 in in February 1998.
 The heaviest 24-hour rainfall was 5.33 in on January 4, 1982.
-There is an average of 86 days with measurable rainfall.
+There are an average of 86 days with measurable rainfall.